Pilot thought co-pilot who died in cockpit was joking - report

 The Air Accidents Investigation Branch investigated the incident, in Blackpool, so lessons could be learned.

-It concluded current medical assessments were acceptable and but risks "can never be reduced to zero".
+It concluded current medical assessments were acceptable but risks "can never be reduced to zero".

-The report found the pilot who died was flying with a qualified pilot who was able to land the aircraft safely, but said "the outcome could have been different" on a different flight.
+The report found the pilot who died was flying with a qualified pilot who was able to land the aircraft safely but said "the outcome could have been different" on a different flight.

 The 57-year-old, who had passed a medical four months earlier, had agreed to join the the short journey aboard a G-BORL light aircraft around Blackpool Airport in June.